-Let’s focus on the four main relative pronouns: qui, que, où, dont.
+The four main French relative pronouns qui, que, où, dont are essential to connecting sentences.
 Whether you are brand new to this or if you just need a review, my video lessons are the best place to start (scroll down for videos).
+You can download a PDF of this lesson guide in my private French Grammar Library.

-I used to teach all four pronouns at the same time.
+I used to teach the French relative pronouns qui que où dont at the same time.
 I would introduce them all at once and just wait for my students to tell me how confused they were.
 It really wasn’t fun at all.

 I now teach dont all by itself before even mentioning the other pronouns.
 Problem solved.
 Most of my students these days tell me that dont is actually easier than the other ones.